NICMx/Jool/doc/usr/userspace-app-flags.markdown

 **Operations**

-* Using `--display`, the application prints Jool's current BIB. `--bib6` and `--bib4` are ignored.
+* Using `--display`, the application prints Jool's current BIB.
 This is the default operation.
-* Using `--count`, Jool prints the number of BIB entries per table. `--bib6` and `--bib4` are ignored.
+* Using `--count`, Jool prints the number of BIB entries per table.
 * Using `--add`, Jool adds the entry resulting from the `--bib6` and `--bib4` parameters to the BIB.
 Note that the `--bib4` component is an address assigned to the NAT64, so make sure you have added it to the [IPv4 pool](#pool4).
 * Using `--remove`, Jool deletes the entry.
-Since both components are unique across all entries from the same table, you only need to supply one of the `--bib*` arguments.
+Since both components are unique across all entries from the same table, you only need to supply one of the `--bib*` arguments (but you can still input both to make sure you're deleting exactly what you want to delete).

-When you delete a BIB entry, its [sessions](#session) are also removed from their respective tables.
-Session entry _S_ belongs to BIB entry _B_ if _S_'s local IPv4 transport address equals _B_'s IPv4 transport address, and _S_'s remote IPv6 transport address equals _B_'s IPv6 transport address.

 **Protocols**

 The command will only affect the tables mentioned by these parameters.

-**Other parameters**
+If you omit this entirely, Jool will assume you want to operate on all three tables.

+**Additional flags**

 When `--display`ing, the application will by default attempt to resolve the name of the IPv6 service of each BIB entry. _If your nameservers aren't answering, this will slow the output down_.